Karan-Singh-01/terraform-aws/module_deployments/README.md

 - Run ```terraform init``` to initialize Terraform.
 - Run ```terraform plan``` to preview the changes that will be made.
 - Run ```terraform apply``` to apply the changes.
+- Once the deployment is complete, put the outputted Load Balancer DNS name into your browser, which displays "Hello World!".

 **Customization:**